IrhamMaulani/rak-buku-vue/README.md

 Wait Until process Completed.
 After that open http://localhost:8080/

+Make Sure that Server-Side Service already work.
+If not, this app can't fetch data

 Instalation Process Complete, But if you want to deploy you can go to next step